toastedden/toastbot/README.md

 ToastBot was originally developed by *Toasted Den* in 2021, with significant contributions from *sydneyn3308*.
 Special thanks to *Belt_Buckle*, *eitanshaul*, *walterblack5*, *kindman_*, *jarr012*, and others for their help with beta testing.

-## Hosting

-ToastBot is currently being hosted by our friends at [Nodium Hosting](https://nodiumhosting.com).

 ## Self-hosting

 ### Prerequisites